 All three models can also generate diagnostic reports and send them to an external device via Wi-Fi.
 The main difference here is in the sophistication level of the information.
 With the Launch CRP909, you have to trigger the auto-detect diagnosis product yourself.
 The report is then automatically generated for export.

-The Launch CRP909E is the easiest to use in this regard since it has a one-click vehicle diagnostic health report.
+The Launch CRP909E is the easiest to use since it has a one-click vehicle diagnostic health report.
 Along with a global test for problems, you’ll get a complete list of modules from the vehicle.
 If you want more specifics, you can manually select a designated system to test.

 The Launch CRP909X uses a similar diagnostic report function to what you’ll find on the Launch CRP909.
-It also provides a Diagnostic History function, however, which lets you bring up past reports of tested vehicles.
+However, it also provides a Diagnostic History function, which lets you bring up past reports of tested vehicles.
 This is an excellent feature for home mechanics since it can save you time, loading recent reports, so you don’t need to start from scratch each time you scan your vehicle.

 Like the diagnostic functions above, you’ll get the same special functions from the Launch CRP909, the Launch CRP909E, and the Launch CRP909X.
-This includes both common functions like resetting the dash warning lights for non-OBD2 systems and more advanced options for coding, gear learning, and adaptation.
+This includes both common functions like resetting the dash warning lights for non-OBD2 systems and more advanced coding options, gear learning, and adaptation.

 The main difference here is that the Launch CRP909X gives more complete diagnostic feedback when using particular features.
 For example, it can display real-time battery voltage as part of its BMS system, something the other two won’t do.
-These differences may seem subtle but can significantly impact professionals who need to quickly diagnose a lot of vehicles.
+These differences may seem subtle but can significantly impact professionals who need to diagnose many vehicles quickly.

 The Launch CRP909 supports all OBD, EOBD, and JOBD diagnostic protocols, giving it extensive support.

-Both of the Launch CRP909E and the Launch CRP909X support most OBD, EOBD, and JOBD protocols, but do have some gaps you won’t experience on the Launch CRP909.
-The best way to get a sense of where there are gaps in coverage is to contact the company directly through their website.
+Both of the Launch CRP909E and the Launch CRP909X support most OBD, EOBD, and JOBD protocols but do have some gaps you won’t experience on the Launch CRP909.
+The best way to get a sense of where there are gaps in coverage is to contact the company through their website directly.

 Supported Vehicle Makes

 This is where you’ll see the most prominent functional difference between these three devices.
-The Launch CRP909 has the widest compatibility when it comes to different manufacturers, supporting more than 80 brands from around the world.
+The Launch CRP909 has the widest compatibility when it comes to different manufacturers, supporting more than 80 brands worldwide.
 However, it may not be compatible with the newest 2020 models.